This post covers the best things to do in Brooklyn today, tonight, tomorrow, or anytime.

 The Brooklyn Bridge is great to walk over day or night.

-You’ll get a 360-degree skyline view of the New York Harbor, Manhattan, Brooklyn, and way off in the distance you can even see the Statue of Liberty.
+You’ll get an incredible view of the Manhattan skyline, the Brooklyn shoreline and, off in the distance, you can even see the Statue of Liberty.

-Read our guide to walking the bridge, with tips on how to get here and what you will see.
+Read our guide to walking the bridge, with tips on where to find the entrance to the pedestrian walkway as well as what you will see from the bridge.